locationtech/geomesa/docs/user/nifi.rst

 In addition to the NiFi processors described above, GeoMesa-NiFi provides a Record Writer which will write out data in the GeoAvro format.
 This component is configured as a service and then configured on a Processor which requires a record writer.
-The configuration mirrors that for the Record processors: :ref:`nifi_record_input_configurion`.
+The configuration mirrors that for the Record processors: :ref:`nifi_record_input_configuration`.

 NiFi User Notes
 ---------------